Adjust a photo’s white balance in Photos on Mac

 If there’s an area in a photo that should be white or grey but has a colour cast, you can balance the photo’s overall colour.
 Sometimes colour casts are caused by lighting conditions—for example, a photo may have a yellow or orange cast from the light fixtures in the location where the photo was taken.
 By changing the white balance, you can remove the colour cast and make white areas appear more white.

 In the Photos app on your Mac, double-click a photo, then click Edit in the toolbar.

 Click Adjust in the toolbar.

 In the Adjust pane, click the disclosure triangle next to White Balance.

 Click the pop-up menu and choose the type of white balance correction you’d like to make.
 Click the Eyedropper button and click the eyedropper in a corresponding area of the photo.

-Neutral Gray: Balances the warmth of an image based on natural gray.
+Neutral Grey: Balances the warmth of an image based on natural grey.

-With the eyedropper, click in a neutral gray area to automatically adjust the gray areas of your photo.
+With the eyedropper, click in a neutral grey area to automatically adjust the grey areas of your photo.

 Skin Tone: Balances the warmth of an image based on skin tones.

 With the eyedropper, click in an area of a person’s skin to automatically adjust the skin tones of your photo.